ThalKod/Chat-App/README.md

-# Chat-App
+# Chat-App-io
-This is a basic version of a chat app using nodejs
+This is a basic version of a chat app using Socket.io, with no perssistence, no User Models, without Auth systems.